carlosivanr/hugo_website/content/guides/data-manipulation-and-visualization/2021-09-24-boxplots-in-ggplot2/index.en.markdown

-In a recent paper published in [ACER](/publication/rn-566), I used R and the ggplot2 package to create all of the figures.
-In this post, I will walk you through how I used ggplot2 and a couple of extra packages to create the box plots in this publication.
+In a recent paper published in [ACER](/publication/rn-566), I used R and the ggplot2 package to create the main figures.
+In this post, I will walk through how I used ggplot2 and a couple of extra packages to create the box plots for this publication.